 All capital assets are valued at historical cost or estimated historical cost if actual historical cost is not available.
-Land, lakes and park land was donated by the developer at the time of the establishment of the District and therefore was not valued or recorded by the District.
+Land, lakes and park land was donated by the developer at the time of the establishment of the District and, therefore, was not valued or recorded by the District because no reasonable estimate was determinable.
 The District capitalized buildings and other improvements such as pool resurfacing, repaving, and fencing.
+Roads were all dedicated to the County and, therefore, not recorded by the District.
 No debt-related interest expense was capitalized as part of capital assets in accordance with GASB Statement No. 34.